au-research/ANDS-ResearchVocabularies-Registry/INSTALL.md

 To proceed, the web application must have been successfully deployed.

+Access to the migration process is locked-down to the loopback address; in the following, you must specify "localhost" or its IP address "127.0.0.1".

 Migrate the content from the "old-style" database into the new, blank Registry database: